HIGH PRESSURE DIRECT INJECTION OF NATURAL GAS IN A DIESEL ENGINE FOR HIGH PERFORMANCE/LOW EMISSIONS

-The North American mining industry faces challenging emissions regulations in future years with the introduction of new standards for off-road diesel engines.
+The North American mining industry faces challenging emissions regulations in coming years with the introduction of new standards for off-road diesel engines.
 In order to remain competitive, industry stakeholders must invest in new technologies that are economically and environmentally sustainable.